Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 #### Prerequisites

-- The Salesforce Commerce Cloud platform has been configured, see [Configure the Salesforce Commerce Cloud platform](#configure-the-salesforce-commerce-cloud-platform).
+- The Salesforce Commerce Cloud Business Manager has been configured, see [Configure the Salesforce Commerce Cloud Business Manager](#configure-the-salesforce-commerce-cloud-business-manager).
 - The *Salesforce Commerce Cloud* plugin has been installed.

 > [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Salesforce Commerce Cloud* plugin is required in at least version 1.2.0.